 Ensure that you are using an equally strong - and different - password for your email account as for your crypto accounts.
 This includes making it as long as possible (16 characters is good), a mixture of letters and numbers, as well as using one or more symbols.
 Making use of a password manager can help heighten your security concerns.

 Adding this extra layer of security helps to keep your email address under tight lock and key.
-2FA is set up through a third party app, and requires an additional passcode to be entered whenever entering your email account.
-See our article on Top 2-Factor Verification Apps (TOTP) To Use for more information.
+2FA is set up through a third-party app and requires an additional passcode to be entered whenever entering your email account.
+See our article on 2-Factor Verification for more information.

 Be Aware Of Account Activity